 I need little convincing to either eat celery – I’m talking about the good stuff here, commonplace but juicy and flavoursome – or to’ put butter fairly thickly‘ on anything.
 I am also completely enamoured with Jane Grigson so before you can say celery, butter and sea salt they were on the table.

 Now it may sound odd to the uninitiated but I assure you celery, butter and salt is delicious.
-Really, truly delicious: the celery crisp, savory and just a little bitter contrasting brilliantly with the soft fattiness of the butter and shards of granular salt.
+Truly delicious: the celery crisp, savory and just a little bitter contrasting with the soft fattiness of the butter and shards of granular salt.
 It goes without saying the celery must be good, the unsalted butter excellent and the salt best quality, unadulterated and reeking of the sea.
 Maldon is ideal.
-Don’t be shy with the butter, imagine you are plastering a particularly deep hole in a particularly important wall.
+Don’t be shy with the butter, imagine you are plastering a deep hole in a particularly important wall.
 As with life, avoid embellishments.

 As for those outer stems!
 We made Jane Grigson’s celery soup from Good Things, a simple soup that tastes – as she promises – exceptionally good.
 Standard practice here, onion and chopped celery sautéed in plenty of butter and a dash of olive oil.
 You add chopped potato for body and a litre of chicken stock before leaving the soup to simmer gently for about 30 minutes.
 To finish you blast the soup with the immersion blender before adding a little heavy cream and freshly grated black pepper.

 Simple, savory and tasting as it should, most resolutely of celery.
-It felt like the perfect antidote the glorious excess of the past weeks but didn’t for a second feel anything but generous and good.
+It felt like the perfect antidote the excess of the past weeks but didn’t for a second feel anything but generous and good.

 Adapted from Jane Grigson’s Good Things